BedrockFrontiers/sol/README.md

 ## Contributing

-If you're interested in contributing to the development of the Sol language, feel free to open an issue or submit a pull request.
-All contributions are welcome!
+Before you start contributing, we kindly ask you to take a moment to read our [Contributing Guide](./docs/contributing.md).
+This guide outlines the process for contributing to Sol, including how to submit bug reports, suggest enhancements, and make code contributions.

+By familiarizing yourself with our contributing guidelines, you'll ensure that your contributions align with our project's goals and standards.
+Additionally, you'll have a clear understanding of how to engage with our community and make meaningful contributions to the project.

+Whether you're a seasoned developer or new to open source, we value your input and welcome contributions from individuals of all backgrounds and skill levels.
+Together, we can make Sol an even better language for automation.

 ## License

-This project is licensed under the [Apache License 2.0](https://github.com/BedrockFrontiers/sol/blob/main/LICENSE).
+This project is licensed under the [Apache License 2.0](./LICENSE).